Králíky: 18th–20th centuries

 Near the curative springs above the town, Bishop Tobias Johannes Becker, a local native, had a monumental pilgrimage complex built in 1696–1710.
 A lot of visitors came to this pilgrimage place and poor inhabitants of the Králíky region made a living from these pilgrimages.
 Production and sale of souvenirs boomed.
 Wood carving began to develop, and Christmas cribs and wooden characters that have found their way all over the world are reminders of this.
 Organ building and weaving also developed.
 Many cathedrals and churches all over Bohemia feature organs from the organ masters of Králíky, one of the greatest being in Prague's Loreta.
 Weaving played an important role in the originating of a textile tradition, and Králíky canvas was successfully sold all over the country.

-In the 18th century the town suffered from fires, plague and wars.
+In the 18th century, the town suffered from fires, plague and wars.
 Though no major battles took place in the region, the town suffered from the crossings of armies.
 Fights, plunderings and bribery took place here, as well as in other parts of the country.
-During the biggest fires in 1708 and 1767 a major part of the town burned down, including the most important buildings.
+During the biggest fires in 1708 and 1767, a major part of the town burned down, including the most important buildings.
 The original wooden houses were replaced by stone ones.
 After Kłodzko Land was surrendered to Prussia, many of its inhabitants moved to Králíky and the town began to grow.
 In 1899, the railway was built.

-As part of Bohemia, from 1804 the town was part of the Austrian Empire, and then the Austrian part of Austria-Hungary after the compromise of 1867, within which it was administratively located in the Senftenberg – Žamberk District, one of the 94 Bezirkshauptmannschaften in Bohemia.
-Following World War I, in 1918, the Czechs regained independence, and the town became part of Czechoslovakia.

-From 1938 to 1945, it was occupied by Nazi Germany and administered as part of Reichsgau Sudetenland.
+From 1938 to 1945, it was occupied by Nazi Germany and administered as part of the Reichsgau Sudetenland.
 In 1944–1945, the Germans operated a subcamp of the Gross-Rosen concentration camp, whose prisoners were mostly Poles and Russians.
 The German speaking population was expelled in 1945 in accordance with the Potsdam Agreement and replaced by Czechs.

+Demographics

+Transport

+The I/43 road from Brno and Svitavy to the Czech-Polish border passes through the town.
+On the Czech-Polish border is the road border crossing Dolní Lipka / Boboszów.

+Králíky is located on the railway line Ústí nad Orlicí–Moravský Karlov.

 Sights

 The Hora Matky Boží Monastery pilgrimage complex is formed by the monastery, the Church of the Assumption of the Virgin Mary and the Memorial to the Victims of Internment in 1948–1961.
 The monastery includes Chapel of the Holy Stairs with cloisters, a crypt, and a pilgrimage house.
 The way from the town to the complex is lined with Stations of the Cross.
+The pilgrimage complex with the church is protected as a national cultural monument.

-The historic centre of Králíky contains preserved burgher houses and baroque Church of Saint Michael the Archangel.
+The historic centre of Králíky contains preserved burgher houses and the Church of Saint Michael the Archangel.
+The church was originally a late Renaissance Protestant oratory from around 1577, which was damaged by fires and rebuilt in the Baroque style in the 17th and 18th centuries.

-The area of Králíky and Prostřední Lipka is known for the Military Museum and many remains of Czechoslovak fortification system from 1935–1938 open to the public, including Hůrka artillery fortress or U Cihelny infantry cabin.
+The area of Králíky and Prostřední Lipka is known for the Military Museum.
+Many remains of the Czechoslovak fortification system from the period 1935–1938 are open to the public, including Hůrka artillery fortress and U Cihelny infantry cabin.